 This stonewalling will probably not happen consistently and will only occur during stressful times.

 A short and strategic time-out can be beneficial after an argument.

-However, ensure that you know the difference between taking a break to calm down which is beneficial, and a prolonged deliberate period of being ignored which can be regarded as abusive.
+However, ensure that you know the difference between taking a break to calm down, which is beneficial, and a prolonged deliberate period of being ignored, which can be regarded as abusive.

-Stonewalling in toxic relationships is done with intent and it’s deliberate, a partner uses it to dominate a relationship.
+Stonewalling in toxic relationships is done with intent, and it’s deliberate; a partner uses it to dominate a relationship.
 It is a manipulative and controlling strategy used by abusive partners.

-Withdrawing and stonewalling as manipulation is a tactic that creates a sense of panic deep within your gut and you will be overwhelmed with an instinctive reaction to please them and this tightens their grip of control over you.
+Withdrawing and stonewalling as manipulation is a tactic that creates a sense of panic deep within your gut.
+You will be overwhelmed with an instinctive reaction to please your stonewalling partner, and this tightens their grip on control over you.

 The Stonewalling Narcissist

 It is important to note that stonewalling in toxic relationships is an insidious tactic used by narcissists in their cycle of abuse.

 It is essential for your physical and mental well-being not to be part of an abuse campaign.

-Dr. Kipling Williams, Purdue University says, “Excluding and ignoring people, such as giving them the cold shoulder or silent treatment, is used to punish or manipulate, and people may not realize the emotional or physical harm that is being done.”
+Dr. Kipling Williams, Purdue University, says, “Excluding and ignoring people, such as giving them the cold shoulder or silent treatment, is used to punish or manipulate, and people may not realize the emotional or physical harm that is being done.”